desmondck/perfectcode/paxos.md

 # Paxos made simple释译

-1 Introduction
+## 1 Introduction

 The Paxos algorithm for implementing a fault-tolerant distributed system has been regarded as difficult to understand, perhaps because the original presentation was Greek to many readers \[5\].

 In fact, it is among the simplest and most obvious of distributed algorithms.
-At its heart is a consensus
- algorithm—the “synod” algorithm of \[5\].
-The next section shows that this

-consensus algorithm follows almost unavoidably from the properties we want
+At its heart is a consensus algorithm—the “synod” algorithm of \[5\].
+The next section shows that this consensus algorithm follows almost unavoidably from the properties we want it to satisfy.

-it to satisfy.
-The last section explains the complete Paxos algorithm, which

-is obtained by the straightforward application of consensus to the state ma

-chine approach for building a distributed system—an approach that should

-be well-known, since it is the subject of what is probably the most often-cited

-article on the theory of distributed systems \[4\].
+The last section explains the complete Paxos algorithm, which is obtained by the straightforward application of consensus to the state machine approach for building a distributed system—an approach that should be well-known, since it is the subject of what is probably the most often-cited article on the theory of distributed systems \[4\].

-2 The Consensus Algorithm
+## 2 The Consensus Algorithm

-2.1 The Problem
+### 2.1 The Problem

 Assume a collection of processes that can propose values.
 A consensus al